Tech-Shaikh/Portfolio/SQL Data Analysis/Netflix Data Analysis in MSSQL/README.md

 ##About the dataset:
 I'll be using two raw files for my analysis: Netflix_titles, which has 77,214 entries for actors and directors, and New_credits, which has 5806 entries for movies and episodes.

+### About the dataset:

+I'll be using two raw files for my analysis: Netflix_titles, which has 77,214 entries for actors and directors, and New_credits, which has 5806 entries for movies and episodes.

 ### Data Dictionary:
 ### **Table Structure: Netflix Titles Data**